210.00P Serving Individuals Who Receive SSDI/SSI Procedure

 - An individual on SSDI/SSI can show ACCES-VR staff current proof of benefits such as an entitlement or award letter, a current benefit check stub, or a current Ticket to Work.

 - An individual who is receiving 1619b Medicaid is still considered an SSI recipient under ACCES-VR policies.
 This can be verified for anyone who was previously receiving SSI cash benefits and now has 1619b status by asking a SSA Work Incentive Liaison (WIL) to confirm status.
-Contact information for NYS SSA WILs can be found here.
+Contact information for NYS SSA WILs.

 - The Social Security Administration (SSA) provides a Social Security Benefit Statement (Form SSA-1099) for each tax year.
 The benefit statements show the amount of Social Security benefits.
 If the applicant is unable to provide evidence to support that they are receiving Social Security benefits, then ACCES-VR must verify the applicant’s SSDI/SSI status by contacting the Social Security Administration.
 This verification must occur immediately so that eligibility is not delayed.